ifool/capistrano-faster-rails/README.md

 ## What does this gem do?

+1. Set `conditionally_migrate` to true to skip `rails db:migrate` if migration files not changed.

-1. Execute copy `linked_files` and `linked_dirs` with one command on deployed servers.
+2. Execute copy `linked_files` and `linked_dirs` with one command on deployed servers.

 Capistrano runs each command separately on their own SSH session and it takes too long to deploy an application, copy `linked_files` and `linked_dirs` on deployed servers with one command will speedup deploying process.

-2. Skip `bundle install` if Gemfile isn't changed.
+3. Skip `bundle install` if Gemfile isn't changed.

-`bundle install` takes few or dozens of seconds, most of the time your project's Gemfile will not be changed, and you don't have to execute `bundle install` if your Gemfile isn't changed.
+`bundle install` takes a few seconds even if Gemfile isn't changed, there is no need to execute `bundle install` if it isn't changed.

-3. Skip `rake assets:precompile` and `yarn:install` if asset files not chagned.
+4. Skip `rake assets:precompile` and `yarn:install` if asset files aren't chagned.

 `rake assets:precompile` and `yarn:install` is really slow if your Rails project has plenty of assets to precompile, even if they are not changed.
-You don't have to execute them if your asset files not chagned.
+There is no need to execute these commands if asset files not chagned.

 ## Installation